UwUClub/AwARea/doc/Technologies.md

 -   Hot Reload Feature: The hot reload feature in Flutter enhances developer productivity by allowing instant viewing of changes without needing a full reload.
 This speeds up the development process and allows for rapid iteration.

 -   Documentation: Flutter is made by Google, it has a very good and easy to understand documentation.

+## MongoDB

+-   Flexibility and Scalability: MongoDB is a NoSQL database that offers high flexibility with its schema-less structure.
+This is ideal since our data structures can evolve over time.
+It also can handle large amounts of data and scale horizontally.

+-   JSON Data Format: MongoDB uses a JSON-like format for storing data, which aligns well with JavaScript-based technologies (like Node.js in NestJS).
+This makes it easy to work with and integrate with our backend.

+### Mongoose

+-   Data Modeling and Validation: Mongoose provides a straightforward solution for data modeling in MongoDB.
+It allows defining schemas for your data, which includes built-in type casting, validation, and query building.

+-   Ease of Use: Mongoose simplifies the interaction with MongoDB through its object modeling and provides a more intuitive and higher-level API for database operations.

+## Passport

+-   Authentication: Passport is a popular authentication middleware for Node.js.
+It provides a simple and flexible way to authenticate users using different strategies (e.g. local, OAuth, etc.).
+This is used to authenticate users for our API.

+-   Security: Passport provides a secure way to authenticate users by using a session store (e.g. Redis) and encrypting sensitive data (e.g. passwords).
+This is crucial for ensuring that our API is secure.

+## Class Validator and Class Transformer

+-   Validation: Class Validator and Class Transformer are used to validate and transform data in our API.
+This is crucial for ensuring that the data sent to our API is valid and conforms to the expected format.